 As of January 1, 1991, subject to prior agreement, profit realized by a corporation in the sector of hostelry and tourism is exempt from income tax for 15 to 20 years.
 There are further incentives in the form of subsidies obtained by application to the Investment Code Authority.
 In certain cases these may amount to as much as 40% of the total funds required.

-Impôt sur le revenu des valeurs mobilières (IRVM)/IRVM is a withholding tax that is applicable to dividends, debenture interest, director’s fees, and branch net income that is deemed distributed.
-The IRVM rate is 13.25%, including all local taxes.
+Impôt sur le revenu des valeurs mobilières (IRVM) : IRVM is a withholding tax that is applicable to dividends, debenture interest, director’s fees, and branch net income that is deemed distributed.
+The IRVM standard rate is 16%, including all local taxes, for dividends in cash.
 The definition of dividends includes all forms of distribution of unappropriated profits.
+Some rebates apply on tax rate in case dividend is reinvested in capital of a Caledonian company.
 Dividends paid by a Caledonian company subject to corporate income tax to another Caledonian company subject to corporate income tax are not taxable.

 Tax treaties - The only tax treaty is with Metropolitan France, of which New Caledonia is a ‘Territoire’.
 Under this treaty dividends are taxable at source at the maximum rates of 5% and 15%, depending on whether the recipient is a corporation (not a partnership) or an individual, respectively.
 Royalties are taxed at up to 10%.
 Interest is not subject to withholding in the state of source.